williamhpayne/resilientstate/pages/about-us.rst

 For decades, public policy and corporate strategy were driven by a single metric: Efficiency.
 Systems were designed to run lean, assuming a stable world.
-But in an age of “polycrisis”—where cyber threats, biological volatility, and geopolitical friction intersect—efficiency without resilience is a liability.
+But in an age of "polycrisis" — where cyber threats, biological volatility, and geopolitical friction intersect — efficiency without resilience is a liability.

 **Resilient State** was founded on a singular premise: That the state,